robertdias/IaC-101/Terraform/Session1/Session_1_Instructions.md

 Step 4: **Initialize Terraform**

-- The VS Code terraform plugin will likely recognize a terraform file exists and has no associated state or lock file, and the declared providers are not present.
+- The VS Code terraform plugin will likely recognize a terraform file exists but has no associated state or lock file and providers are not present.

 ![Terraform Plugin Alert](/.attachments/Terraform-run-init.png)